nrfconnect/sdk-nrf/include/bluetooth/enocean.rst

 Observing output
 ****************

-After commissioning an EnOcean device, its activity may be monitored through the :cpp:type:`bt_enocean_handlers` callback functions passed to :cpp:func:`bt_enocean_init`.
+After commissioning an EnOcean device, its activity may be monitored through the :cpp:type:`bt_enocean_handlers` callback functions passed to :c:func:`bt_enocean_init`.
 See the :ref:`enocean_sample` for a demonstration of the handler callback functions.

 Dependencies